OISF/suricata/doc/devguide/codebase/contributing/code-submission-process.rst

 #.
 Incremental pull requests need to describe changes since the last PR
 #.
 Link to the ticket(s) that are addressed to it.
 #.
 When fixing an issue, update the issue status to ``In Review`` after submitting the PR.
 #.
-Links to the prscript builds*
-#.
 Pull requests are automatically tested using github actions (https://github.com/OISF/suricata/blob/master/.github/workflows/builds.yml).
    Failing builds won't be considered and should be closed immediately.
 #.
 Pull requests that change, or add a feature should include a documentation update commit

-  (*) access to prscript is limited to trusted devs.
-For the rest of you, ask Victor, Eric, Andreas or Jason to run it for you.

 Tests and QA
 ~~~~~~~~~~~~